webdeveric/image-preloader/README.md

 ### onProgress

+`onProgress` is optional and defaults to an empty function.

 This function is called every time an image completes or fails.

+`onProgress` receives two arguments, `tick` and `preloader`.
 The `tick` object contains three fields that let you know what happened.

-onProgress is optional and defaults to an empty function.
+`preloader` is the `Preloader` instance, which you can use to check the percent complete.

 ```javascript
 {